atxwang/atxwang.github.io/_posts/ea_essay.md

 2) lack and are not given a humanities foundation, which (hot take) teaches important things like ethics, moral philosophy, historical contextualization for current society, etc.
 3) think far more quantitatively than qualitatively.

 given this, it's no surprise that the philosophy of EA---a movement populated in large part by STEM students and graduates---can feel immature to well-read humanist outsiders.
-EA is founded on impartial utilitarianism, statistics, weighing expected values---the same factors drawing its adherents are what
+EA is founded on impartial utilitarianism, statistics, weighing expected values---the same factors drawing its adherents are what makes it seem cold, ghoulishly detached, neoliberal.

 i think this is very bad---we shouldn't want a plurality of society's smartest young people to be striving for lives as consultants or weapons engineers.